"War of The Titans"

 The Limited Edition Mermaid Collection- by Lily Cain and John S. Kinnard

-The Mermaid Collection is a compilation of five very special ukuleles.
-Each individual instrument will carry a mermaid theme but be unique, not only by the original artwork of Lily's, but also the woods and appointments used by John in its construction.
-This is a collaboration between two artists and the synergism and connection that results between them is what makes this series so original and very special.
+The Mermaid Collection is a compilation of five very special ukuleles that took 7 years to complete.
+Each individual instrument carried a mermaid theme and is unique, not only by the original artwork of Lily's, but also by the woods and appointments used by John in their construction.
+This collaboration between the two artists and the synergism and connection that resulted between them, makes this series truly original and very special.